Lovely (2012 film)

 Lovely is a 2012 Telugu-language romantic comedy film written and directed by B. Jaya.
-The film was produced by B. A. Raju and Anup Rubens has composed the music for the film.
-The film stars Aadi and Shanvi Srivastava in the lead roles.
-The film was a joint production between R. R. Movie Makers and RJ Cinemas.
-Alongside direction, both editing and screenplay were also handled by B. Jaya.
-The movie was released on 30 March 2012 and became a hit at the box office.
-It was dubbed into Hindi as Vijay Meri Hai and remade in Odia in 2019 as Selfish Dil.
+Produced by B. A. Raju and R. R. Venkat, the film stars Aadi and Shanvi Srivastava in her acting debut.
+The music was composed by Anup Rubens.
+Along with directing, B. Jaya also handled the editing.
+The film was released on 30 March 2012 and was a commercial success.
+It was later dubbed into Hindi as Vijay Meri Hai and remade in Odia in 2019 as Selfish Dil.

 Plot

 Akash (Aadi) is a practical and easy going young guy and he does not have a very good opinion about women and love stories.
 His friend Kittu (Vennela Kishore) is in a Facebook relationship with a girl named Lalli (Chinmayee Ghatrazu).
 When the time comes to meet each other, Kittu develops cold feet and out of a fear of rejection, sends in Akash to meet Lalli.
 On the other side, Lalli decides to send her friend Lavanya (Shanvi) to the meeting.
 It is love at first sight for this ‘new’ couple and very soon, they develop a deep bond.
 Just when everything seems rosy for the lovebirds, Lavanya's father Mangalampalli Maharadhi (Rajendra Prasad) enters the scene and is not impressed with Akash's behaviour.
 It is now up to Akash to convince Maharadhi to change his mind.